 Do you want to suffer?
-If you do then making a trip out to the Midwest’s premiere sufferfest is worth putting on the seasons bucket list.
-The Horribly Hilly Hundreds says its goal in the name by giving three ride options for the event.
+If you do, making a trip to the Midwest’s premiere sufferfest is worth putting on the season’s bucket list.
+Chosen as one of our best road cycling events in the Midwest, the Horribly Hilly Hundreds says its goal is to give three ride options for the event.
 These rides are 100k, 150k, and 200k routes; this event is no joke whatsoever.
-And with more than 10,000 feet of climbing, the Horribly Hilly Hundred is one of the hardest one day events in the Midwest, period.
-With a massive rider field having come to the event in the past few years, the average field size for the ride is more than 1,300 riders.
-To accommodate the mass number of sufferers to ride along Wisconsin’s scenic byways, there has been a lottery system implemented so everybody can have a fair chance at entry.
+And with more than 10,000 feet of climbing, the Horribly Hilly Hundred is one of the hardest one-day events in the Midwest.
+With a massive rider field coming to the event in the past few years, the average field size for the ride is more than 1,300.
+A lottery system has been implemented to accommodate the mass number of sufferers to ride along Wisconsin’s scenic byways so everybody can have a fair chance at entry.
 For the people that want to go uphill a lot and test themselves physically and mentally, then the Horribly Hilly Hundreds is something to put on the bucket list.

 The 200K option of the HHH offers 124.2 miles of riding.
 You’ll climb 40 significant rises, from 50-foot bumps to the 910-foot final climb, for a total of 10,700 feet of elevation gain.
 The ride has four full-service rest stops, including bathrooms, at mile markers 24, 44, 65, 98, and the finish line.
 Leg C is the easiest, a respite in preparation for legs D and E. There will be mini-water stops at critical intersections where you can fill up your water bottle and get a banana or granola bar, but those will not have restrooms.